stummjr/doc.scrapinghub.com/autoscraping.rst

 Many of them are generic for any project, but other are thought as autoscraping specific.
 See :doc:`addons` documentation for more info.

-Another way to extend an autoscraping project with more custom post processing, is by deploying a custom scrapy project (see :doc:`cloud` for details) with the extensions, middlewares and settings written for your specific needs.
+Another way to extend an autoscraping project with more custom post processing, is by deploying a custom scrapy project with the extensions, middlewares and settings written for your specific needs.
 As inside the same scrapy project you may have your own coded spiders and different settings for them, you will need a way to separate them from the settings for your autoscraping spiders.